kubemod/kubemod/README.md

 KubeMod is a universal Kubernetes resource mutator.

-It allows you to deploy to your Kubernetes cluster a set of declarative rules which will  perform targeted modifications to any Kubernetes resource at the time the resource is being created or updated.
+It allows you to deploy to your Kubernetes cluster a set of declarative rules which will  perform targeted modifications to specific Kubernetes resources at the time those resources are being created or updated.

 ## Installation